idlescience/idlescience.github.io/_posts/2023-07-06-cooperative-game-tool.markdown

 ## Preparation {#preparation}

 The first step is defining the game in a way that captures all the relevant details.
 Specifically, you need to enumerate the players and define the characteristic payoffs for all possible coalitions.
-In a full game with $$n$$ players, this involves defining values for $$2^n - 1$$ possible coalitions.
-The '-1' accounts for the empty coalition $$v(\varnothing)$$, which always has a payoff of zero in the type of games handled by this tool.
+In a full game with $n$ players, this involves defining values for $2^n - 1$ possible coalitions.
+The '-1' accounts for the empty coalition $v(\varnothing)$, which always has a payoff of zero in the type of games handled by this tool.

 ## Computation {#computation}